Jabalov/CppND-Udacity/CppND-Capstone-Snake-Game/README.md

 3. The project uses Object Oriented Programming techniques.
 The **Logger class** and **Other classes** are defined to improve the program.

-5. Implemented a Monitor Object Pattern Class named Motivate, to send motivational warnings to the player using concepts i learned about like **like threads, shared pointers, locks, condition variables, mutex.
+5. Implemented a Monitor Object Pattern Class named Motivate, to send motivational warnings to the player using concepts i learned about like **like threads, shared pointers, locks, condition variables, mutex**.